ltkdobbs/module02-challenge/README.md

 ![All Stocks 2018](https://github.com/ltkdobbs/module02-challenge/blob/main/All_Stocks_2018.png)
 #### Refactoring
 In terms of refactoring, the difference in run speed is impressive; the refactored code is roughly 89.68% faster for the 2017 analysis and 88.48% faster for the 2018 analysis, taking less than one twentieth of a second to process either data set.
 By comparing Image 1.3 and 1.4, we can see the run time in seconds for pre-refactored and post-refactored runs of the 2017 data set below (see Images 1.3 and 1.4).
 The final run time pre-refactoring is 1.628906 seconds, which isn’t very long really.
 But in comparison, the refactored code runs in 0.1679688 seconds – less than half a second, while the original code took nearly two!
-We see a similar result; the pre-refactoring run time is 1.59375 seconds, versus the 0.1835938 seconds runtime post-refactoring (see Images 1.5 and 1.6)!
+We see a similar result in the analysis for 2018; the pre-refactoring run time is 1.59375 seconds, versus the 0.1835938 seconds runtime post-refactoring (see Images 1.5 and 1.6)!

 ###### Image 1.3 Module 02 Macro Time 2017 & Image 1.4 Refactored Macro Time 2017